Whitworth Home Page > About Whitworth >

 - 2011 The Pirates finish fourth at the Women's Northwest Conference Championship Tournament and earn third place in the final conference golf standings.
 Team leaders include Elizabeth Martin, Ashley Danforth, Katie O'Neill and Emily Guthrie, who was named to the National Golf Coaches Association Div.
 III All-Region 5/West Team.

 - 2010 Whitworth holds off nationally ranked George Fox University to claim the team title at the 2010 NWC Championship Tournament and to share the conference championship with the Bruins.
 Emily Guthrie earns medalist honors, as well as the NWC Player of the Year award.
 The women travel to the NCAA Div.
 III championship tourney for the first time, competing in Howey-in-the-Hills, Fla.
-Rachel Dubes, who graduates as the winner of one of Whitworth's President Cup awards (for a 4.0 average throughout her college career), is named to the 2010 ESPN THE Magazine/CoSIDA Academic All-District At-Large Team.
+Rachel Dubes, '10, a President Cup winner (for a 4.0 grade-point average throughout her college career), is named to the 2010 ESPN THE Magazine/CoSIDA Academic All-District At-Large Team.

 - Men's Soccer

-- 2012 Whitworth wins NWC championship, its seventh title since 2003 and its eighth overall under Northwest Conference Coach of the Year Sean Bushéy.
+- 2012 Whitworth wins the NWC championship, its seventh title since 2003 and its eighth overall under Northwest Conference Coach of the Year Sean Bushéy.
 The Bucs fall in the first round of the NCAA Div.
 III soccer tournament, dropping a 1-0 heartbreaker to Mississippi College.
 Kyle Novak is named NWC Defensive Player of the Year; he joins Balin Larson, Andrew Flint, Will Wren and Robby Ubben on the 2012 All-NWC First Team.
-Larson is also named to the All-America Third Team.
+At season's end, Bushéy announces his intention to join the Colorado Rush soccer team as its senior academy's director of coaching.
+His successor, Morgan Cathey, will take the helm of one of the longest-running success stories in Pirate history.
+Cathey started in goal for four years at Azusa Pacific (Calif.), and recently completed his second season as the top assistant coach at Cal State Stanislaus, where he helped lead the Warriors to their first-ever conference title and NCAA Division II tournament appearance.

 - 2011 Whitworth finishes tied for first in the Northwest Conference with a record of 12-2-0 record in conference, 14-3-1 overall.
 Goalkeeper Brian Sherpe and Taylor Willi, both '12, earn recognition for their academic and athletic excellence from the National Soccer Coaches Association of America, and Cameron Bushey, JT Meyer and Dion Coxe, all '12, are named to the All-Region Third Team.